Teodoro Obiang Nguema Mbasogo: Wealth

-Obiang had a close relationship with the Washington DC–based Riggs Bank.
+Obiang maintained a close relationship with the US-based Riggs Bank.
 He is said to have been welcomed by top Riggs officials, who held a luncheon in his honor.
 Publicity regarding this relationship would later contribute to the downfall of Riggs.

 On 10 November 2010, the Supreme Court of France ruled that a complaint filed by Transparency International in France on 2 December 2008 was admissible to the court system there.
 The decision allowed the appointment of an investigating judge and a judicial inquiry into claims that Obiang used state funds to purchase private property in France.

 A 2010 article published in Forbes magazine suggested that Obiang gathered roughly $700 million of the country's wealth in US bank accounts.

 Personal life

-On December 12, 1968, Obiang married Constancia Mangue Nsue Okomo (born August 20, 1951).
+On 12 December 1968, Obiang married Constancia Mangue Nsue Okomo (born 20 August 1951).

 In 2006, it was reported that Obiang favoured his son Teodoro Nguema to succeed him.

-He is the grandfather of Pedro Obiang.